makayo/AI-ML-Assignment-2-Linear-Regression/README.md

 # House Price Prediction with Simple Linear Regression

+## Author: MARK YOSINAO
+Fall 2025 — Machine Learning_Linear Regression, Data Cleaning, and Feature Engineering

+## Environment
+- Python 3.11.3
+- pandas 2.1.0
+- scikit-learn 1.3.1
+- seaborn 0.12.2
+- matplotlib 3.8.0
+- numpy 1.26.0

 ## Project Overview
 This project applies the principles of the machine learning lifecycle to predict house sale prices using a simplified version of the King County housing dataset.
 The goal is to demonstrate a complete ML workflow: data cleaning, feature engineering, model training, evaluation, and visualization — all using a simple Linear Regression model to predict a continuous target variable.

 ## Dataset
 The dataset includes housing sales data from King County, Washington.
 Key columns used: